waldronlab/MultiAssayExperiment/vignettes/README.md

 ```

 # Setup for creating the `MultiAssayExperiment` object
 Create an ID map for all available experiments.
-Names required, and must be identical to names of `elist`.
+Names required, and must be identical to names of `Elist`.

 ```r